edom/work/edom.github.io/index.md

                         - [Ini registrasi apa?](https://sso.bpjsketenagakerjaan.go.id/registrasi.bpjs)
                         Kenapa harus registrasi?
                     - [BTPN Jenius?]({% link btpn.md %})
-        - Statistics
-            - Durian
-                - The fruit is a ripe Durian Medan that has been peeled bought from Toko Buah Jakarta.
-                The package contains seed and pulp only, without rind.
-                - Date of measurement: 2018-08-01.
-                - Price tag
-                    - Weight on price tag: 1328 grams
-                    - Unit price: IDR 55000/kg
-                    - Total price: IDR 73040
-                - Direct measurements
-                    - The seeds are put on a plate for weighing.
-                    - Weights
-                        - 9 grams: wrapping (styrofoam and plastic)
-                        - 612 grams: the plate and the seeds
-                        - 300 grams: the plate
-                    - Other quantities
-                        - There are 26 seeds.
-                - Conclusions
-                    - Weight breakdown of 1328 gram "durian":
-                        - 9 grams of wrapping (styrofoam and plastic)
-                        - 312 grams of 26 seeds (without pulp)
-                        - 1007 grams of pulp
-                    - Pulp weight is 75.83% of total package weight.
-                    - Effective price of pulp: IDR 72532/kg.
     - Feeling
         - Spirituality
             - [Choosing a religion]({% link relch.md %})